aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/text-manipulation/add-text-with-unicode-string-to-postscript-ps/_index.md

 ---
-title: Create PostScript document C# with Unicode text – Aspose.Page
+title: How to Create a PostScript Document in C# with Unicode Text Using Aspose.Page
 linktitle: Add Text with Unicode String to PostScript (PS)
 second_title: Aspose.Page .NET API
 description: Learn how to create PostScript document C# with Unicode text using Aspose.Page for .NET – a fast way to enhance document manipulation.